nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > **Remarks:** <br>
 > - The index refers to the index number of the task shown in the most recent listing.<br>
-> - If the task(s) at the specified `INDEX` is/are already finished, there would be no changes made.
+> - If the task(s) at the specified `INDEX` is/are already finished, there will be no changes made.

 **Sample Commands**
 * `list pending \in this week`<br>